 Introduction to LoRa and LPWAN

 LoRa is one of the mainstream technologies in LPWAN communication technology.
 It is an ultra-long-distance wireless transmission scheme based on frequency modulation spread spectrum technology.
-LoRa was first launched by Cycleo in France and was acquired by Semtech in 2012.
-The LoRa transmission scheme takes into account both distance and power consumption, and provides users with a sensor network with long battery life, long transmission distance, and simple networking.
+Originally launched by Cycleo in France, it was later acquired by Semtech in 2012.
+LoRa addresses both distance and power consumption, providing users with a network of sensors that have long battery lives, long-distance transmission capabilities, and simple networking.
 The network frequency bands transmitted by LoRa are basically free frequency bands in the world.
 These frequency bands are 433HZ, 868HZ, 915HZ, etc.

 What are the advantages of LoRa

 - Improved receiving sensitivity and reduced power consumption.

 The bandwidth of Lora transmission channel is 157db, and the theoretical transmission distance is up to 15km.
 The working current of Lora is only 10mA and the standby current is 200na.
 The working power consumption is very low, which greatly increases the service life of the battery.

 - LoRa gateway / several processors support high-speed parallel processing of multi-channel and multi data, and the system capacity is large.

 The gateway acts as a bridge between network nodes, connecting each node to an independent IP through communication networks.
 The gateway’s parallel processing capability allows it to handle up to 5 million network communications between nodes every day.
 With high transmission efficiency, the LoRa gateway’s network occupancy rate is only 10% assuming 5 million transmissions per day, with each transmission size being 10 bytes.
 Installed as accessories on mobile communication base stations, the LoRa gateway has a transmission power of about 20dbm and can cover about 2km in dense urban areas and up to 10km in low-density areas.